 Chemotherapy and pregnancy

-Most women who have chemotherapy when they are pregnant have healthy babies.
+Most people who have had chemotherapy when they are pregnant have healthy babies.
 You can usually start chemotherapy after you are 14 weeks pregnant.

 On this page